 Education Programs

-We offer free, interactive environmental education programs for teachers, students, and community groups in Randolph County.
+We offer free, interactive environmental education programs for schools, youth groups and community organizations for all ages.
 Presentations cover a wide range of topics such as recycling, resource conservation, pollution and landfill education.
 Additionally, you may also request handouts, books, and reusables for classroom projects.

 To schedule a program: